astorDev/nice-shell/makefile/article/index.md

 ![](rurl-demo.gif)

 We were able to successfully test our API, returning it back to the main thread.
-However, right now it looks pretty ugly, since `curl` prints the result unformatted and don't add a line break, so everything looks kind of messy.
+However, right now it looks pretty ugly, since `curl` prints the result unformatted and doesn't add a line break, so everything looks kind of messy.
 Let's fix it in the next section.

 ## Using Httpyac to Make It Beautiful

 There's a much prettier alternative to curl - the tool is called `httpyac`.
-I've wrote a [dedicated article](https://medium.com/@vosarat1995/best-postman-alternative-5890e3e9ddc7) about it, but what the way we use it in this article should be intutively clean without any additional preparation.
+I've written a [dedicated article](https://medium.com/@vosarat1995/best-postman-alternative-5890e3e9ddc7) about it, but what the way we use it in this article should be intuitively clean without any additional preparation.
 Yet to follow the steps in the tutorial you would need to [install the httpyac CLI](https://httpyac.github.io/guide/installation_cli) (don't worry it's very simple).

 We'll start by creating a `.http` file: